singh-man/books/crackingTheCoding/16_moderate.md

 This will only be faster if there's a pair with difference zero early in the list of pairs.
 But to add this optimiza­ tion, we need to execute an additional line of code each time.
 There's a tradeoff here; it's faster for some inputs and slower for others.
 Given that it adds complexity in reading the code, it may be best to leave it out.

-With or without this "optimization;' the algorithm will take O(AB) time.
+With or without this "optimization", the algorithm will take O(AB) time.

 **Optimal**